CsakEgyBago/RawrCraftMods/README.md

 **Xaero's World Map** — Full-screen world map that fills in as you explore.
 Works hand-in-hand with the minimap.

 **WATut** — A lightweight waypoint and tutorial system to help orient new players.

 ---

+## 🏛️ Structures

+**YUNG's Better Dungeons** — Completely redesigns vanilla dungeons with varied layouts, new rooms, and more content.

+**YUNG's Better Mineshafts** — Overhauls abandoned mineshafts with branching tunnels, new rooms, and improved loot.

+**YUNG's Better Nether Fortresses** — Redesigns Nether fortresses with more complex, interesting layouts.

+**YUNG's Better Ocean Monuments** — Revamps ocean monuments with more rooms, corridors, and structure.

+**YUNG's Better Strongholds** — Replaces vanilla strongholds with dramatically larger, more intricate builds.

+**YUNG's Better Desert Temples** — Overhauls desert temples with multi-floor interiors and better traps.

+**YUNG's Better Jungle Temples** — Redesigns jungle temples with more puzzles and a proper sense of discovery.

+**YUNG's Better Witch Huts** — Expands witch huts into proper, atmospheric swamp structures.

+**Gearsaw Palace** — Adds a unique dungeon structure for exploration and combat.

+---